monsotal/Notes-app-monolithic/docs/security_practices.md

 # Security Practices

-Below is a concise overview of the primary security measures in the **Notes-app-monolithic** project, covering application-level, infrastructure, and deployment practices.
+Below is a concise overview of the primary security measures in the Notes App mini-project, covering application-level, infrastructure, and deployment practices.

 ---